ftamburin/Semgrex-Plus/README.md

 # Semgrex-Plus
-A modified version of the Stanford Semgrex package for dependency structures rewriting.
+A modified version of the Stanford Semgrex package for dependency structures rewriting useful for treebank maintenance, revision and conversion.

 ## Requirements:
 * ant